mhackett909/Keyboarding-Re-Master/README.md

 Additional developer documentation is [here](https://kbmaster.atlassian.net/wiki/display/KBM/Developer+Documentation)

-## Issues
-Jira is used to manage the issue tracking.
-Please [use](https://kbmaster.atlassian.net) the issue tracker for reporting bugs.

 ## Support
-Please see keyboarding-master-edits.doc for more information about setting up support for your own device.
-You may also email me at mhackett909@gmail.com with any questions.
+Please see /docs/keyboarding-master-edits.doc for more information about setting up support for your own device.
+The original Keyboarding Master documentation is also available there.
+Additionally, you may email me at mhackett909@gmail.com with any questions or comments.